humnasul/girlhacks23/README.md

 # girlhacks23
-code + files from girl hacks 2023 at njit!
+code + files from girl hacks 2023 at njit - September 23-24, 2023!
+## Galactic Savings
+You save it, we plan-et!
+Galactic Savings is a financial app that helps users keep track of and take advantage of their spendings and savings!
+You can enter goals, view transactions, and more!
+***technologies used:***
+- StreamLit: we decided to use Python to code a website and include data visualizations
+- Data analysis using SQL (mySQL, SQLite) + databases
+- HTML, JSS, JavaScript
+- Python library integration
+- Graph + data manipulation
+- Multi-page website